Jiahaocode/Supermarket/README.md

 # Mvc
+Projects in Java
-Supermarket management system, you can grant and delete the database.
-Meet most of the administrator's needs
+Supermarket management system, there are front-end and back-end with database.
+Users can access the database by password login, the data of the database can be realized CRUD, also the password for the function that can be modified, in line with the use of most enterprises in the web.